JackSzwergold/Cheat-Sheets/content/macOS - Disabling FortiClient from Startup on macOS.md

 Template: index
 ---

-## macOS - Disabling FortiClient from Startup on macOS

-By Jack Szwergold

 To stop FortiClient from loading on reboot after it’s been installed, edit the contents of these two PLIST (Property List) files:

 	com.fortinet.forticlient.fct_launcher.plist